Full disclosure: I’m 28 at the time of writing this, and I’ve already backpacked around the world twice and done two tours of the USA.

 And you know what comes with this?
 Confidence.
 Confidence in yourself, confidence in your decisions and confidence that the world is nothing short of extraordinary.

-Speaking of personality changes, travel also has the ability to make you more laid-back as a person.
-It undoubtedly increases your tolerance for uncertainty.
+Speaking of personality changes, travel has the ability to make you more laid-back as a person.
+Alongside your confidence, it increases your tolerance for uncertainty.

 Why?
 Well, a lot of stuff goes wrong.
 Flights get delayed, hostels are unexpectedly booked up, and you often don’t know where you’re headed tomorrow – never mind next week.